 Satan’s Slaves is Anwar’s remake of Sisworo Gautama Putra’s 1980 occult original of the same name, and though I haven’t seen it myself, I’ve heard good things.
 People seem to like it.
 Though this makes me ill-equipped to comment on Anwar’s prowess in that regard, I say with the utmost confidence that this film is a very skillful, very compelling and well-crafted spook story on its own.
 It easily crept onto my list of favorite horror entries of the year so far, alongside bangers like The Ritual and Veronica.

 Set in 1981, Satan’s Slaves is about a family in a very upsetting situation living in a depressing, ramshackled house just outside of Jakarta.
-The children’s mother (Ayu Laksmi) was once a beautiful songstress, but now her body is failing her, drying up like the discontinued royalties that have left her family poor, living in a depressing, ramshackled house where everything is awful, just outside of Jakarta.
+The children’s mother (Ayu Laksmi) was once a beautiful songstress, but now her body is failing her, drying up like the discontinued royalties that have left her family poor, living in a depressing, ramshackled house where everything is awful, you know, just outside of Jakarta.

 Our point-of-view character is Rini (Tara Basro), who’s left in charge of her brothers Tony (Endy Arfian), Bondi (Nasar Annuz), and Ian (Muhammad.
 Adhiyat) when their father (Bront Palarae) goes to collect some inheritance money after his wife finally “had mercy on [her] children” and kicked it.
 Yikes!